voedger/voedger-internals/server/design/sequences.md

 - Actor: CP
 - When: After CP saves the PLog record successfully
 - Flow
+  - Fails if there are too many records to flush
   - `Status[PartitionID] == InProcess`:
     - Include all generated IDs into IDBatch and send it to the flusher routine for FlushBatch
     - `Status[PartitionID] = Clean`